Return to Previous Page

 In the concert hall

-David Gordon has won special praise for his performances of the music of J. S. Bach, in hundreds of performances throughout North America, Europe, and Japan.
-He is especially known for his stylish and communicative portrayals of the supremely demanding "Evangelist" roles in the St. Matthew and St. John Passions.
+David Gordon has won particular praise for his performance of the music of J. S. Bach, in hundreds of concerts throughout North and South America, Europe, and Japan.
+He is especially known for his vivid portrayal of Bach's "Evangelists," the supremely demanding narrator roles in Bach's St. Matthew and St. John Passions.

 - Baltimore DAILY RECORD